marktodman/race-pace/README.md

 1. Create an account at [GitHub](https://github.com/).
 1. Log into your GitHub account.
 1. Go to the GitHub repository for [Race Pace](https://github.com/marktodman/race-pace).
-1. Click the 'Fork' button in the upper right hand corner of the page.
+1. Click the 'Fork' button in the upper right-hand corner of the page.
 1. A copy of the repository will be available in your own repository.

 ### Heroku Deployment